 - Visual disturbances, dizziness, and a ringing in the ears

 - Headaches that spread to the jaw region and general jaw pain

 Because magnetic resonance imaging (MRI) and computed tomography (CT) scans cannot always show the presence of a whiplash injury, experiencing the above symptoms remains the best way to determine the presence of this injury.
 This is because these tests cannot always pick up on the small but vital structures that have been damaged.
-Often, a small vessel can tear during an accident, resulting in inflammation, swelling, and a large amount of pain.
+Often, a small vessel can tear during an accident, resulting in inflammation, swelling, and considerable pain and discomfort.

 It is therefore important that you are able to recognize these symptoms as quickly as possible.
 While these injuries can generally be treated with anti-inflammatories and muscle relaxers, they can and often do affect one’s quality of life and ability to function.

 Many people suffer a lack of productivity as a result of the headaches and pain associated with these injuries, and sick leave is often required.
 In particularly bad cases, a failure to access the proper treatment and care necessary after sustaining one of these injuries can result in “whiplash associated disorders” such as depression, anxiety, and insomnia.

 What are the best ways to treat a whiplash injury?